How to Create a Purchase Order in iDempiere for Retail

 Step 6: Add Products in PO Line

-Navigate to the PO Line tab and click the New Record (+) button to add a product line.
+- Open the PO Line tab and click New Record (+).

 | Field | Sample Value | Mandatory | Description |